kevindong/time-difference-calculator/README.md

 # Time Difference Calculator
 A time difference calculator for Amazon's Alexa.
-May or may not be published right now.
+Approved and published [here](https://www.amazon.com/dp/B074NXCPH3).
 Creating this trivial skill was used as a learning experience.

 # Replication of this Skill
 1. Create a [Amazon Lambda function](https://console.aws.amazon.com/lambda) with the Alexa Skills Kit as the trigger.
 Take note of the ARN and copy it somewhere safe.
 You'll need it soon.